 The faculty representatives from the academic colleges will serve a three-year term.
 The committee chair will be selected from the faculty representatives and will serve a two-year term.
 Other constituencies will be invited to participate in NPDC deliberations as needed.
-These constituencies include, but are not limited to: college deans, academic department representatives, and Institutional Analytics Office representatives.
+These constituencies include, but are not limited to: college deans, academic department representatives, and Office of Planning, Research, and Assessment representatives.